Rick Brant teho:ka

 Director, Sport

-Lara Mussell Savage was raised both in Chilliwack and in the urban setting of Vancouver.
+Lara Mussell Savage was raised in both Chilliwack and in the urban setting of Vancouver.
 Proud of her Sqwá First Nation (Stó:lō/Pelolxw) ancestry and a dedicated athlete, Lara focuses her passion on Indigenous sport and youth.
 She graduated as a Wesbrook Scholar from UBC with BKin in Sport Management and completed her MBA at SFU.

 In 2005, Lara was awarded Canada’s National Tom Longboat Award for Female Indigenous Athlete of the Year and has competed in 4 World Championships in the sport of Ultimate, winning 2 gold and 2 bronze medals.
 Lara’s career has included management roles with the Air Canada PGA TOUR Championship, BC Sports Hall of Fame & Museum, and the Vancouver Organizing Committee for the 2010 Olympic & Paralympic Winter Games (VANOC).
 Lara was one of five experts invited to join the BC 2030 Feasibility Team with the Four Host First Nations to explore an Indigenous-led bid to host the 2030 Winter Games.